FreeFem/FreeFem-doc/docs/documentation/MeshGeneration.md

 ```

 !!! note
-	Adding the named parameter `flags=icase` with icase:
+	Adding the named parameter `:::freefem flags=icase` with icase:

 	0. will produce a mesh where all quads are split with diagonal $x-y=constant$
 	1. will produce _Union Jack flag_ type of mesh.